 Trips to lectures and talks on a variety of topics as well as trips to Parliament could help supplement your learning.

-5 GCSEs at 9 – 5 including English and a humanities subject.
+5 GCSEs at 9 – 5 including 6 in Geography, History or RE and a 6 in both English literature and language.

 • Political participation and core political ideas